 Do you provide a clinical externship?
 Yes.
 We provide 12 to 16 hours of ambulance ride time, 4 hours of Emergency Room time (optional), and 4 hours observation time at a NREMT practical exam for each participant.
 We have partnerships with several EMS agencies that allows flexibility in scheduling internships outside of class time.
 Externships are scheduled following the course midterm.

 Do I need any immunizations to attend clinical rotations?
 For the safety of students, EMS crews, and patients, all students should be current with CDC recommended vaccinations prior to starting training, including current influenza and tetanus vaccinations and a tuberculosis skin test.
-At this time, our clinical sites do not require vaccination records to be submitted for clinical rotations, however, this can change at any time so we request all participants be current on their immunizations and prepared to present these records upon request.
+We request all participants be current on their immunizations and be prepared to present vaccination records upon request.